theshivamlko/local_llm_with_ai_agent/README.md

 # Local LLM using vLLM with AI Agent

-This repository powered by **vLLM, FastAPI, Qwen3-4B-Instruct model and Google Search**.
+This repository powered by **vLLM, FastAPI, Qwen3-4B-Instruct model, Python and Google Search**.

 The agent autonomously decides when to use web search tools to answer questions, providing transparent reasoning and step-by-step thought processes.